 Great question that at one time or another most parents will face.
 We did too.

-The bottom line is go with you instincts.
+The bottom line is go with your instincts.
 I believe a parent’s instincts are often the whisper of the Holy Spirit.
 If you feel uncomfortable about him playing at this family’s house without being present then that’s your choice and you go with your gut.

-As to being gracious it sounds like you are by suggesting alternatives, but there may come a time you need to explain something like ‘at this season of our family we are already so busy with so many responsibilities, activities and friends that we simply cannot add more into the mix.
+As to being gracious, it sounds like you already are by suggesting alternatives, but there may come a time you need to say something like this, ‘at this season of our family we are already so busy with so many responsibilities, activities and friends that we simply cannot add more into the mix.
 Thank you for your interest in our son as a playmate for your son.’
 Something like this in your own words will be better.

 My dear friend Susan said in a recent post, “Remember you aren’t running for most popular parent.
 Your kids will think you are unfair and the strictest parent ever.
 However, it’s not nearly as important what your child thinks of you now as it is what he or she will think of you 20 years from now.
 Our kids will often make us feel like we’ve ruined their lives, and sometimes we will wonder if we have, but our ability to ruin our child is not nearly as great as God’s power to redeem him (or her.)”

 God will guide you if you pray about everything to do with your kids and then walk by faith.
 He loves them more than you do!